Paris - Ile De France

 St Sulpice Church - Da Vinci Code - History

-Indeed, there were just a handful of hamlets scattered among fields and vineyards.
+The Rive Gauche was then essentially rural and dotted with a handful of hamlets scattered among fields and vineyards.

 The Temple of Victory